Food in Taipei || Top 6 Foods You Simply Cannot Miss

 If you are vegan or vegetarian, or suffer from allergies and you worry about what you can eat, we’ve also got you covered!

-Eating at night markets in Taiwan can be very cheap indeed, and the quality still high.
+Eating at night markets in Taipei can be very cheap indeed, and the quality is still high.

 You’ll be able to indulge and fill yourself for under a couple of dollars generally.
 Of course eating in restaurants significantly adds to value.
 If you want to eat cheap, head to the street markets.

-What is the most popular food in Taiwan?
+What is the most popular food in Taipei?

 Beef noodles (牛肉面).
 The beef is usually very tender, and the dish is usually accompanied with a side of bok choy to add in those extra vitamins and minerals.
 It can also then be topped with fresh leek and coriander.